Koeel Bay Surf Stats

 All swells

-The rose diagram describes the variation of swells directed at Koeel Bay over a normal June and is based upon 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the shore so we have chosen the most applicable grid node based on what we know about Koeel Bay.
-In this particular case the best grid node is 36 km away (22 miles).
-The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but lacks direction information.
+The graph shows the variation of swells directed at Koeel Bay through a typical July, based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coast so we have chosen the optimum grid node based on what we know about Koeel Bay.
+In the case of Koeel Bay, the best grid node is 36 km away (22 miles).
+The rose diagram shows the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
 Five colours show increasing wave sizes.
 The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
-These were forecast only 22% of the time.
-Green and yellow show increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In both graphs, the area of any colour is proportional to how often that size swell occurs.
-The diagram indicates that the prevailing swell direction, shown by the largest spokes, was SSW, whereas the the dominant wind blows from the NW.
+These occurred only 21% of the time.
+Green and yellow show increasing swell sizes and red represents biggest swells greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how often that size swell happens.
+The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was SSW, whereas the the prevailing wind blows from the NW.
 Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Koeel Bay and away from the coast.
-We lump these in with the no surf category of the bar chart.
-To keep it simple we don't show these in the rose plot.
-Because wind determines whether or not waves are clean enough to surf at Koeel Bay, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-During a typical June, swells large enough to cause surfable waves at Koeel Bay run for about 78% of the time.
+We group these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Koeel Bay, you can view an alternative image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause good for surfing waves at Koeel Bay run for about 78% of the time.